 The ATP and WTA Tennis bodies have also suspended action along with Formula 1 and the Six Nations.
 European Rugby also confirmed on Monday that Champions Cup knockout stages, due to start in April, have been suspended.
 In the United States, the NBA were amongst the first bodies to call a halt to their games.

 The Jockey Club confirmed their belief that it no longer felt it was ‘appropriate’ to stage the Grand National, while Aintree Racecourse have confirmed that full refunds will be made to all that were booked to attend the 2020 Grand National Festival.
 These are to be taken care of automatically and within 14 days, said the racecourse in their statement.

-The Grand national will run for his first time as a Virtual Horse race.
-The Virtual Grand National will take place on 4th April, nd consist on a computer simulation of the Grand National race.
+The Grand national will run for the first time as a Virtual Horse race.
+The Virtual Grand National will take place on 4th April.
+It consist of a computer simulation of the Grand National race.